SaadRada/Dev-Roadmap/JavaScipt/README.md

     let newUser = Object.create(object to use as a prototype / or empty)
     ```

+  - Object Assign

+    ```
+    Object.assign(target, ...sources)
+    ```

+    - The target object — what to apply the sources' properties to, which is returned after it is modified.

+    - The source object(s) — objects containing the properties you want to apply.

 - ### Acces With Dot Notation and Bracket Notation

   ```